Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2010--group-1.md

 <div class='workings'>
 <div class='working'>

-LCM of $5, 8, 2 = 40$
+Let's make the denominator the same for all the numbers, so we can compare them.

-Let's use the LCM result to make the denominator the same for all the fractions.
+LCM for $5, 8, 2 = 40$

 $
 \begin{aligned}